oodx/boxy/README.md

 # Using themes (includes icon, color, and styling)
-echo "Something went wrong" | boxy --theme error echo "Build successful" | boxy --theme success --text auto
+echo "Something went wrong" | boxy --theme error echo "Build successful" | boxy --theme success  # Text automatically inherits theme color

 # Text wrapping and width control
 echo "This is a long message that will be wrapped intelligently" | boxy --width 20 --wrap